 Okay, then can you suggest someone who could represent me?

 Sorry, our office is not permitted to make direct referrals.
-May we suggest, however, that you contact either the Texas State Bar or the Southeast Texas Better Business Bureau , either of whom can refer you to an attorney in good standing who handles your particular type of litigation.
+May we suggest, however, that you contact either the Texas State Bar (link is external) or the Southeast Texas Better Business Bureau (link is external) , either of whom can refer you to an attorney in good standing who handles your particular type of litigation.